-Charles Edward Stuart Lockett was born at ‘The Woodlands’ Ledsham, Childer Thornton, Wirral in Cheshire in 1910.
-‘The Woodlands’ is a group of six semi-detached houses, on the Welsh Road in Little Sutton, Childer Thornton, in one of which his parents were living.
-He was the son of Robert Kerr Lockett, born in New Brighton, Cheshire, and Ellen Hilda Fielden, born in Headington, Oxford, who were married on 31 August 1909.
+Charles Edward Stuart Lockett was born in the village of Childer Thornton on the Wirral in Cheshire in 1910.
+His parents were Robert Kerr Lockett and Ellen Hilda Fielden.
 Charles had a brother, Peter born in 1920.
-Later his father remarried and he and his second wife had a daughter, Jeanetta, born in 1932.
+Later his father remarried, and he and his second wife had a daughter, Jeanetta, born in 1932.

 Charles lived at Neat Home Farm in Lower Radley from about 1935 to about 1947 except for the time he was a POW.
 His wife lived there during that time.
 She was a member of Radley Women’s Institute and employed local women to help with the upkeep of the house.